buddyspencer/QSS/README.md

 Use TOTAL_1_CHECK to tune your solution.

-For these selected words, the cosine similarity is calculated using the original (non-quantized) embeddings.
+These selected words, are put into a vector  with length = MAX_LEN_QUANTIZATION_RESULT and for them the cosine similarity is calculated using the original (non-quantized) embeddings.

 The results are sorted in descending order by similarity.